Top 10 Sales Contest Ideas

 9. Talk Time

 This is a weekly sales contest that awards points based on the total minutes of active talk time spent in calls or meetings with prospects.
-It makes office reps think about quality and dialing for ICP connections.
-Every minute gets one point, and the winner gets credit on the sales TV that runs in laptop browsers for your remote workers.
+It encourages quality interactions and strategic connections.

 10. The Green Coat